 “Brand videos should be driven by authenticity.
 If the story you’re delivering is simply a vehicle to highlight a price point or to sell a product, your audience will recognize it and turn away.
 Making videos that highlight brand principles and that tell authentic stories will always engender positive responses.”

-Be Original
+1. Be Original

 Don’t try to copy anyone else’s model.
 The biggest barrier to authenticity is trying to replicate someone else’s success.
 If a competing brand did well with an animated video of a snarky salamander, that doesn’t mean you need to fire back with a sarcastic snake animation.

 People love to see behind the scenes.
 They want to know what your business is really about and who makes things happen.
 These elements are authentic.
-But be careful, getting too lost in the detail can bore your audience.
+But be careful, getting too lost in the details can bore your audience.

 Stories light up the human brain in a way nothing else can.
 When you tell someone a story, you invite them into your world.
 Telling stories in your marketing videos can help you capture and keep the attention of an audience.
 If those stories are true stories about your team or your clients, your authenticity will shine through.

-Keep It Simple
+4. Keep It Simple